v4lerio/public-notes/README.md

 This repo was started to support a private group.

-It did not go well 😂
+It did not end well 😂